-However, SA2 is wondering whether such measurement information for E-UTRA cells connected to 5GC can also be collected from the OAM.
+However, SA2 is wondering whether the above measurement information for E-UTRA cells connected to 5GC can also be collected from the OAM.

 Therefore, SA2 would like to ask the following question to SA5.

-Q1: Can the NWDAF collect various measurement information also for E-UTRA cells connected to 5GC from the OAM to derive analytics outputs?
+Q1: Can the NWDAF collect the above measurement information also for E-UTRA cells connected to 5GC from the OAM to derive analytics outputs?

-If an answer to Q1 is NO, as indicated by SA6, SA5 is also encouraged to support the operation described in Q1
+Q2: If an answer to Q1 is NO, whether SA5 considers to provide the above measurement information?

 2. Actions: